dhornbein/DataAnywhere/server_setup.md

 	yum -y install httpd-tools (or apt-get install apache2-tools)

+### iptables

+On Fedora, run a utility called system-config-firewall.
+The only open inbound ports should be 22 and 80.
+On Ubuntu, the ufw utility can be used.

 ## Application setup

 Create a directory under /usr/local.
 Call it DA, DataAnywhere, app, whatever you wish: